AnthonyWalz/TorchEDPillz/README.md

 4. Create a shortcut
 5. Right click the shortcut and click properties
 6. Edit the Target adding "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File " to the begining (without "")

+This will allow it to run as admin to write the log file.